Acid phosphatase: Function

+For example, thiamine is produced when its monophosphate is hydrolysed in plants such as maize:

 Phosphatase enzymes are also used by soil microorganisms to access organically bound phosphate nutrients.
 An assay on the rates of activity of these enzymes may be used to ascertain biological demand for phosphates in the soil.

 Some plant roots, especially cluster roots, exude carboxylates that perform acid phosphatase activity, helping to mobilise phosphorus in nutrient-deficient soils.

 Certain bacteria, such as Nocardia, can degrade this enzyme and utilize it as a carbon source.

 Bone acid phosphatase

 Tartrate-resistant acid phosphatase may be used as a biochemical marker of osteoclast function during the process of bone resorption.

 Genes

 The following genes encode the polypeptide components for various acid phosphatase isoenzymes: